danielrdg/danielrdg/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Daniel, and I'm passionate about software development and cybersecurity.
+I'm Daniel, and I'm very passionate about software development and cybersecurity.

 ## About Me

 - 🎓 I'm currently studying Software Engineering at PUCRS
-- 🚀 Actively seeking an internship opportunity to grow and contribute to real-world projects.
+- 🌱 Working at Aegro as a fullstack developer intern.
-- 🌟 My current focus is on Back-End Development, working with both Spring Boot and .NET technologies.
+- 🌟 My focus is on Back-End Development, working mainly with Spring Boot.
 - 🎥 Passionate about movies and cinema.

 ## Stats